arthurk/arthurk.github.io/setting-up-argocd-with-helm/index.md

         pushgateway:
           enabled: false
     repoURL: https://prometheus-community.github.io/helm-charts
-    targetRevision: 13.0.2
+    targetRevision: 15.6.0
   syncPolicy:
     automated:
       prune: true
       selfHeal: true
 ```

+Compared to our previously created Argo CD umbrella chart, the differences are:

+- We're using `chart` instead of `path` to install a Helm chart from a different Helm repository
+- The `targetRevision` is the specific chart version that we want to install
+- The `repoURL` is set to the [prometheus-community](https://github.com/prometheus-community/helm-charts/) Helm chart repository
+- We're overriding the chart default [values](https://github.com/prometheus-community/helm-charts/blob/main/charts/prometheus/values.yaml) to disable the pushgateway

-To deploy the application we push the manifest to our Git repository:
+To deploy the application all we have to do is push the manifest to our Git repository:

 ```
 git add apps/templates/prometheus.yaml